drzpk/wikilinks/README.md

 [WikiLinks](https://wikilinks.drzepka.dev) is a website that implements the concept of [six degrees of separation](https://en.wikipedia.org/wiki/Six_degrees_of_separation).
-It allows a user to find the shortest possible hyperlink connections between two arbitrary Wikipedia articles.
+It allows a user to find the shortest possible hyperlink connections between two arbitrary Wikipedia articles in different languages.

 ## How it works